 Every job profile is known for their skills and tools.
 If I ask you to imagine a plumber, the first picture that would come into your mind, must be of a person holding a wrench.
-When I think of a writer, the picture that comes into my mind is of a person holding a pen.
+When I think of a technical writer, the picture of technical writing tools that comes into my mind is of a person holding a pen.

 Yes, a pen does the basic job of writing, but in the modern world, it is not enough.